 - Standard Bearers

 Before, during and after the tournament you can be a part of assisting players, tour and tournament officials with their transportation needs.
 The members of this committee are the first to meet the participants and the last to see them after the tournament.
-Responsibilities include driving tournament shuttle vehicles and rental cars to their designated location(s), assisting Champions Tour pros and other officials during their time in Seattle and returning the courtesy car fleet to auto dealerships.
-Volunteers are needed 7 days prior to tournament week and up to two days following (August 15—August 30).
+Responsibilities include driving tournament shuttle vehicles and rental cars to their designated location(s), assisting PGA Tour Champions pros and other officials during their time in Seattle and returning the courtesy car fleet to auto dealerships.
+Volunteers are needed 7 days prior to tournament week and up to two days following (August 13—August 28).

-Requirements: Volunteers must be 21 years of age and carry a valid driver’s license.
+Requirements: Transportation volunteers must be 21 years of age, must carry a valid driver’s license, and have a clean driving record.
 Transportation Volunteers must also register for and work a minimum of two shifts on the Transportation Committee.